-Yes - you can advise AFMA that you no longer want AFMA to report your protected species interactions to Department of the Environment and Energy on your behalf.
+Yes - you can advise AFMA that you no longer want AFMA to report your protected species interactions to DAWE on your behalf.
 If you formally request this, you will still be required to record all protected species interactions in your AFMA Daily Fishing Logbook.
-In addition, you would then also be responsible for advising Department of the Environment and Energy directly of any interactions that you have with protected species.
+In addition, you would then also be responsible for advising DAWE directly of any interactions that you have with protected species.